Aurora Symphony Orchestra

 The Aurora Symphony Orchestra is an all-volunteer community-based orchestra founded in 1978, based in Aurora, Colorado.
 The Aurora Symphony Orchestra's regular season occurs annually from August through May of each year, during which they perform public concerts including: Fall Masterworks Concert, Holiday Concert, Family Concert, Spring Masterworks Concert and the Arts for a Better Tomorrow Concert.
 The orchestra also performs during select summer events.

 Musicians

 All musicians of the Aurora Symphony Orchestra are volunteers and are accepted by audition.
 Audition are held annual during the month of August and throughout the year, and is open to all musicians who play an orchestral instrument at a proficient through advanced level.
 Current membership ranges from high school-age through retirees.
 The basic commitment for musicians includes: weekly rehearsals, Dress Rehearsals and scheduled performances.

 Organization

 The Aurora Symphony Orchestra operates as a 501(C)3 Non-Profit Organization and is governed by a board of directors consisting of community members and orchestra musician representatives.

 Special Events

-Young Artist Solo Competition

-The Aurora Symphony Orchestra sponsors a competition for soloists known as the "Young Artist Solo Competition".
-This event gives youth performers ranging in age from 12 to 21 years of age the opportunity to showcase their talents as a soloist, accompanied by the Aurora Symphony Orchestra.